Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Confidently send money online

-Sending money online has never been easier, and now you know you’ve got plenty of great options to choose from.
-The best choice really depends on your specific needs – like who you’re paying, how much you’re sending, and how quickly it needs to arrive.
+Sending money online has never been easier, and you’ve got plenty of options to choose from.
+The best method depends on who you’re paying, how much you’re sending, and how quickly it needs to arrive.
+Whether you choose a P2P app, bank transfer, or wire, you can now make the right choice for your situation.

 Frequently asked questions